-England is one of the major jurisdictions concerned with the financing of aircraft on account of the position of the City of London as the major international financial centre, the pre-eminence of English law as the governing law for international contracts and the importance of the aviation industry within the United Kingdom.
+England is one of the major jurisdictions concerned with the financing of aircraft for a variety of reasons, including the position of the City of London as a major international financial centre, the pre-eminence of English law as the governing law for international contracts and the importance of the aviation industry within the United Kingdom.

 The aviation industry in the United Kingdom can be divided into manufacturing, operating and financing, each of these underpinned by English law and English-qualified lawyers.

-The United Kingdom is the second-largest exporter of aerospace equipment in the world, both from domestic manufacturers, such as Rolls-Royce and British Aerospace, and from foreign corporations working through United Kingdom plants, including Airbus and Boeing.
+The United Kingdom is the second-largest exporter of aerospace equipment in the world, both from domestic manufacturers, such as Rolls-Royce and British Aerospace, and from foreign corporations working through UK plants, including Airbus and Boeing.

 New aircraft require financing running into the hundreds of billions of dollars annually.
-A very large proportion of this will be provided by banks and financial institutions lending from their offices in the City of London.
+A very large proportion of this will be provided by banks and financial institutions lending out of the City of London.

 Finally, with British Airways and easyJet, the United Kingdom is home to two of the largest carriers in Europe, both having substantial financing needs.

 The covid-19 pandemic has had an extremely severe impact on the airline industry with passenger load factors being drastically reduced.
 Many airlines have encountered financial difficulties requiring them to negotiate rent deferrals, or similar, with their lessors.
 There have, however, been relatively few insolvencies.
-The new scheme of arrangement mechanism provided for by the Corporate Insolvency and Governance Act 2020 has already been successfully used by Virgin Atlantic Airways to restructure its debts.
-Other airlines may follow.
+The new restructuring plan provided for by the Corporate Insolvency and Governance Act 2020 has already been successfully used by Virgin Atlantic Airways to restructure its debts.

 The negative impact of the pandemic on airlines' balance sheets will make sourcing finance for new aircraft more difficult.
 The export credit agencies will probably be required to increase their participation in the finance market substantially.